Twitter CEO steps down, leaves company at a crossroads | Times Leader

 Since Twitter went public in 2013, its stock has been sluggish.
 It closed at $41 on its first day of trading eight years ago.
 On Monday, it ended the day at $45.78.
 Square has enjoyed far greater financial success with Dorsey at the helm.
 Its stock, which began trading in 2015 around $13, closed Monday above $212.

-Last year, Twitter with two of those activist investors that kept Dorsey in the top job and gave a seat on the company board to Elliott Management Corp., which owned about 4% of Twitter’s stock, and another to the Silver Lake private equity firm.
+Last year, Twitter came to an agreement with two of those activist investors that kept Dorsey in the top job and gave a seat on the company board to Elliott Management Corp., which owned about 4% of Twitter’s stock, and another to the Silver Lake private equity firm.

 Agrawal is a “‘safe’ pick who should be looked upon as favorably by investors,” wrote CFRA Research analyst Angelo Zino, who noted that Elliott had pressured Dorsey to step down.
 Elliott released a statement Monday saying Agrawal and Taylor were the “right leaders for Twitter at this pivotal moment for the company.”